Club information package

 "The PRemier League is the beginning of professional volleyball in Canada.
 It will establish a legacy that will be remembered past our time."

 The League can be a revenue generator for your club.
 Just like your youth teams generate revenue through a model you have created, your League team will generate revenue through a sponsorship based revenue stream.

 The League provides the Club three possible revenue streams; shared revenues with the League, club sponsorship and affinity (player retention).

 Shared Revenues: Clubs will benefit from shared ticket and merchandise sales.
-We are completely transparent about our expectations so in the first year, we don't anticipate a large return through this stream.
-But the more you promote the games to your club and community, the better your return will become.
+We expect to sell $40,000 in tickets for 2018.
+The more you promote the games to your club and community, the better your return will become.

 Club sponsorship: Being a part of the Premier League is a unique opportunity for you to take advantage of sponsorship driven revenue.
 We have built a great product that is getting a lot of attention, and you can benefit.
 Once your costs are covered, the sky is the limit in terms of how much revenue you can generate.
 In the youth pay to play system, you would have to raise fees or cut costs to raise revenues, but the League gives you endless opportunity to generate extra revenue for your club.